 - switch the Runner Stream Source to the next runner, as per the number in the player's Stream code in the run details

 Video from Run: Does the same as the Intermission button but instead switches to the Video scene - see the Video Player panel for details.
-Do not use this button if you've already gone to Intermission.

 Video from Intermission: This goes to the Video scene but without the audio changes, moving the run along or changing the Runner Stream Source.
 Use this if you've already gone to Intermission and then it's decided that a video should be played.

 Opening: Goes to the Opening scene whilst stopping any local recording.
+Audio remains unchanged.

 Closing: Goes to the Closing scene whilst stopping any local recording.
+Audio remains unchanged.

 Intermission (Scene Switch Only): Goes to Intermission but the scene switch is the only action that is performed.
-This is useful whenver you want to go to the Intermission scene without advancing the run player, such as from the Opening scene at the start of the marathon, or if you wanted to interrupt a video early.
+This is useful whenever you want to go to the Intermission scene without advancing the run player, such as from the Opening scene at the start of the marathon, or if you wanted to interrupt a video early.

 When you click any button, every button will be disabled for a couple of seconds - this prevents double clicking, or performing too many actions at once.
-The amount of time the buttons are disabled for can be adjusted in the config, but by default it is 2 seconds.
+The amount of time the buttons are disabled for can be adjusted in the config, but by default it is 3 seconds.
 This is normally enough time for a scene transition to occur, and any delays programmed into the buttons to fire.

 OBS Disconnected